3 Bullets for Ringo Review

 Ringo and his friend Frank (played by that other muscle man, Gordon Mitchell) save the life of a girl kidnapped by Mexican bandits.
 They both fall in love with her and their friendship is over when she prefers to marry Ringo.
 The two men meet again after the Civil War: by then Ringo has become the sheriff of a western town while Frank is leading a group of marauders paid by a land grabber to terrorize the region.
 Sounds like a workable scheme for a straightforward western movie, but instead this oater feels like a grab bag of plot elements: Mexican bandits, Civil War, romance, melodrama and eventually revenge.
 Some of them work, most others don't and the melodramatic scenes are often laughably bad.
 At one point Ringo is temporarily blinded and cured by a blow on the head!
 The jumpy storyline is also a bit difficult to follow, but in the end it all comes down to the three bullets of the Winchester of the original Italian title (*2).

-Like that other Ringo-no-Ringo movie, $100,000 for Ringo (starring yet another muscle man, Richard Harrison) this movie feels a little like a western made by film makers who didn't really know how to do it and therefore threw in as many plot elements as they could think of.
+Like that other Ringo-no-Ringo movie, $100,000 for Ringo (starring yet another muscle man, Richard Harrison) this movie feels a little like a western made by film makers who didn't really know how to do it.
 It has been suggested that an original script for a peplum movie was rewritten to turn the project into a western.
 It's not impossible.
 Director Salvi had worked as a production designer and second-unit director on pepla and some scenes are shot on strangely lit sets that look like leftovers from a peplum.
 There also a veil dance scene that often was an ingredient of peplum movies (especially when they were set in the Orient), but seems totally out of place here.
 The good things: Hargitay is no actor but he sure looks impressive, especially when he remains immobile, standing in the town street, tall as a building, steady as a rock and Mitchell knows how to play a madman.
 Staccioli is quite good as a Stengel type of slimy villain.
 I also liked the early scene with Ringo, Frank and a third person shooting a saloon to pieces (all three of them laughing hysterically).

 - Database Page: 3 colpi di Winchester per Ringo